umanochiocciola/kane/README.txt

     On linux, I suggest to place MainKane in /home folder.

 CHANGELOG:
+    @ Finally, cd will check if the directory exists
-    Added shortcuts
+    @ Added shortcuts
-    Version 2.0.7.2 - networking -
+   # Version 2.0.7.2 - networking -
-    Added stream services: use and host simple servers Version 2.0.9.6.1  - internal security -
+    @ Added stream services: use and host simple servers
+   # Version 2.0.9.6.1  - internal security -
-    Added protection to user's home folder.
-Only that user can access it Added user verification: you were able to switch user without verification with py user='TargetUserName', now Kane will check for discrepancies in usernames
+    @ Added protection to user's home folder.
+Only that user can access it
+    @ Added user verification: you were able to switch user without verification with py user='TargetUserName', now Kane will check for discrepancies in usernames
-    Improved 'lemme see' command: now it gives you a list of active variables in the program With 'lemme see all' it will also show functions(with memory adress) and modules
+    @ Improved 'lemme see' command: now it gives you a list of active variables in the program With 'lemme see all' it will also show functions(with memory adress) and modules

 Sintax: